CrowdWare/CrowdWareWebService/README.md

 We should switch to SmartContracts one day or the other.
 Solidity is not that hard to code and we might use Mumbai fro free.

 ## CrowdWare
-Thi app is ment for crowdfunding with CrowdWare
+This app is ment for crowdfunding with CrowdWare

 ## Stripe
 We install a hook for stripe with the stripe_app.